Gigi Dolin

-Priscilla Lee Kelly (born June 5, 1997) is an American professional wrestler, currently signed to WWE.
-She performs under the ring name Gigi Dolin in the NXT brand, and is a former member of Toxic Attraction with Jacy Jayne, and she is a former record-tying two-time NXT Women's Tag Team Champion with Jayne.
+Priscilla Lee Kelly (born June 5, 1997) is an American professional wrestler and former reality television personality.
+She is currently performing on the independent circuit under her real name (stylized as Priscilla Kelly).
+She is best known for her tenure in WWE, where she performed under the ring name Gigi Dolin and was a record-tying two-time NXT Women's Tag Team Champion.

-Before signing with WWE, Kelly worked for Major League Wrestling (MLW).
-She is best known for her appearances in Shine Wrestling, where she is a former Shine Nova Champion.
+Kelly also worked for Shine Wrestling, where she is the inaugural Shine Nova Champion.

 Early life

 Priscilla Lee Kelly was born into a family of Romanichal descent in Douglasville, Georgia, on June 5, 1997.
 She left school at the age of 12.
 When she was 14 years old, she took part in the first season of the reality show My Big Fat American Gypsy Wedding, in which she was the main focus of the episode "14 and Looking for Mr. Right".
 She would later say that the program had misrepresented her.
-Her younger brother, who has autism, introduced her to professional wrestling; she has said her motivation in wrestling is to give her brother a better life.
+Her autistic younger brother, Miles, introduced her to professional wrestling.
+She said her motivation in wrestling is to give her brother a better life.